kaveesh680/Smart-Trash-Bin/README.md

 - CV2 is used to read the images and convert them into different color schemes
 - Keras is used for the actual Neural Network

 I managed to implement the neural network with 100% accuracy and 98% validation accuracy.
-You can see the dataset I used [here](https://github.com/kaveesh680/bottles.git).
+You can see the dataset I used [here](https://github.com/kaveesh680/bottles.git).In the neural network there is an image processing part.
+I used a USB camera to capture the image of the bottle then that image goes through image processing algorithm.
+For the image processing algorithm, I used canny edge algorithm.
 <img src="https://user-images.githubusercontent.com/63943539/140744713-6e5e4cc8-7ca9-4453-829a-a64a8773a165.png" width="800" height="600">

+Image before preprocessing